Prior to 1984, the Turks and Caicos Islands were part of the ecclesiastical jurisdiction of Nassau in the Bahamas.

 In the Fall of 1998 the Archbishop of Newark, The Most Reverend Theodore E. McCarrick, assumed responsibility as Ecclesiastical Superior of the Roman Catholic Mission Sui Iuris Turks and Caicos Islands.

-On 9th October 2001 The Most Reverend John J. Myers succeeded Theodore Cardinal McCarrick as Archbishop of Newark and as Ecclesiastical
+On 6th January 2017 His Eminence, the Most Reverend Joseph William Cardinal Tobin succeeded John J. Myers as Archbishop of Newark and as Ecclesiastical

 Superior of the Missio Sui Iuris Turks and Caicos Islands.